 Lion bone trade fuels breeding business in Africa

-There have many media articles and television programs recently that continue to expose this terrible industry, but only 3 bona-fide lion sanctuaries in South Africa that care for a handful of lions rescued or confiscated from the captive lion breeding and hunting industry.
+There have been many media articles and television programs recently that continue to expose this terrible industry, but only 3 bona-fide lion sanctuaries in South Africa that care for a handful of lions rescued or confiscated from the captive lion breeding and hunting industry.

-The SanWild Lion Sanctuary is one such facility and we have been caring at great expense for a group of lions that were confiscated by the authorities from illegal breeding projects and illegal hunts in 2003.
+The Private SanWild Lion Sanctuary is one such facility and we have been caring at great expense for a group of lions that were confiscated by the authorities from illegal breeding projects and illegal hunts in 2003.

 They are indeed very fortunate to have survived the Lion Killing Fields of South Africa.

-Since then the rescued lions have lived a happy and peaceful life in their respective prides in large natural habitat enclosures in the SanWild Wildlife Sanctuary.
+Since then the rescued lions have lived a happy and peaceful life in their respective prides in large natural habitat enclosures in the Private SanWild Wildlife Sanctuary.
 They are not exhibited to the public, neither are they expected to earn their keep in any way.
-They laze away their days surrounded by those they love and the many other wild animals that visit their enclosures from time to time; including elephants, hippos giraffes and many other rescued animals living wild and free.
+They laze away their days surrounded by those they love and the many other wild animals that visit their enclosures from time to time; including elephants, giraffes and many other rescued animals living wild and free.
 Under the circumstances they are happy well-adjusted lions that are safe from mankind’s cruelty and greed.